pixel-blast/Anime-Downloader/README.md

 - A working VPN may be required depending on your region and the website's restrictions
 - Download speed depends on your internet connection and server response
 - Avoid setting very high batch sizes to prevent connection issues

 ---

-## Disclaimer

-This project is for educational purposes only.
-Make sure you have the right to download and use the content you access.

----